erizov/Professor/semester_11/lecture_77_chaos_engineering_advanced/chaos_experiments/README.md

     Alternatives: No Testing, Manual Testing, Simulation, Production Incidents

 11. **30-second explanation (your own words)**
-    Designs and executes controlled experiments that inject failures into systems to test resilience, identify weaknesses, and validate recovery mechanisms.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*